 Hi there, and welcome to my Website!

-My name’s Logan, and I’m a 26-year-old professional living on my own and working as a Web developer and system administrator.
+My name’s Logan, and I’m a 30-year-old professional living on my own and working as a systems administrator at a prominent US university.

-I was born in Little Rock, Arkansas in 1992 with a rare eye condition known as microphthalmia, and have been diagnosed with Asperger Syndrome as well.
+I was born with a rare eye condition known as microphthalmia.
 Together, these two disabilities affect how I see the world (no pun intended) and how I interact and socialize with others, but I haven’t let them stop me from doing what I want to do or achieving my life goals.

 In addition to being a techie, I also play guitar, sing, play piano and drums, and even write my own music in my spare time.
 I’m pretty good at doing accents from other countries and parts of the US, and some say I have a great sense of humor as well.